 Snapchat bulks up location-based ad targeting & launches in-store analytics tool

-Advertisers can now target ads based on a radius around a specific geographic point or a location type -- like a beach, a movie theater or a university.
+Advertisers can now target ads based on a radius around a specific geographic point, or a location type -- like a beach, movie theater, or university.

 Snapchat is continuing its focus on location-based advertising initiatives.

 The app is rolling out three new ad tools today, two that include location-based targeting options and an in-store analytics tool that lets advertisers track traffic at their brick-and-mortar locations.